Project-MONAI/MONAI/docs/source/highlights.md

 several popular evaluation metrics and inference patterns are included:

 ### 1. Sliding window inference
 For model inferences on large volumes, the sliding window approach is a popular choice to achieve high performance while having flexible memory requirements.
+It also supports `overlap` and `blending_mode` parameters to smooth the segmentation result with weights for better metrics.
+The typical progress:
 1. Select continuous windows on the original image.
 2. Iteratively run batched window inferences until all windows are analyzed.
 3. Aggregate the inference outputs to a single segmentation map.